DuduzaoMT/FP/README.md

 # FP - Project

 ## Problem(s):
-- A simple Mine Game and a auxiliar Text cleaner in python.
+- A simple Mine Game and an auxiliary Text cleaner in python.

 ## Description:
- - FP is Programing Fundamentals and was my first touch with programing languages. <br>This is why booth projects are simplified versions.
+ - FP, or 'Programming Fundamentals,' was my first experience with programming languages. <br>This is why both projects are simplified, class-based versions in Python.

-## Solution:
-Python Classes based.

 ## Grade:
  - 19 / 20